4d/docs/website/translated_docs/es/ServerWindow/application-server.md

 - The project name is published in the remote connection dialog box (if the "At Startup Publish Database Name in the Connection Dialog" option is checked in the Preferences).

 If you click on the **Reject new connections** button:
-- The button title changes to "Accept new connections."
+- El título del botón cambia a "Aceptar nuevas conexiones."
 - Ningún nuevo cliente puede entonces conectarse.
-Clients attempting to connect will receive the following message:
+Los clientes que intenten conectarse recibirán el siguiente mensaje:

 ![](assets/en/Admin/server-error.png)